 Until recently, Clutter was the simplest yet mightiest of Microsoft Office 365 hacks that solved this problem.
 The handy tool kept inboxes neat and tidy by automatically filtering low-priority conversations, spam and unwanted messages into a ‘clutter’ folder to prioritize more urgent emails.

-From January 2020 however, Clutter will be no more and is already being replaced by the slicker, more sophisticated ‘Focused Inbox’.
+However, Clutter is no longer an issue and has been replaced by the slicker, more sophisticated ‘Focused Inbox’.
 Using insights gained from Clutter and initial Focused Inbox usage, the advanced tool determines the priority of emails based on an understanding of who you interact with and the nature of an email.
 The result is the creation of two tabs within your inbox, a ‘Focused’ tab and an ‘Other’ tab.
 For example, an email including actionable points from you colleague would filter into your ‘Focused’ tab, whereas a newsletter or machine-generated email would be pulled through into ‘Other’ for you to read, or delete, at a more convenient time.

 Although you’ll be notified when an email appears in Other, this Microsoft Office 365 hack serves to save time spent sifting through endless emails and prioritizes digital communications and workload.